 A heart-lung machine is used for most bypass operations.
 A perfusion technologist or blood-flow specialist operates the machine.
 Before you are hooked up to this machine, a blood-thinning medicine called an anticoagulant will be given to prevent your blood from clotting.
 The surgical team is led by the cardiovascular surgeon and includes other assisting surgeons, an anesthesiologist, and surgical nurses.

 After you are hooked up to the heart-lung machine, your heart is stopped and cooled.

-A long piece of vein from your leg (the saphenous vein) may be removed.
-This piece of vein is called a graft.
+A long piece of vein from your leg (the saphenous vein) may be removed for the graft.
 One end of the graft will be attached to the ascending aorta, the large artery that carries oxygen-rich blood out of the top of the heart to the body.
-The other end of the graft will be attached to a coronary artery below the blocked area.
+The other end of the graft will be attached to the affected coronary artery below the blocked area.
 The surgeon may choose to use an artery from the inside of your chest wall (the internal mammary artery) instead.
-Or the surgeon may use both your vein and artery.
+Or the surgeon may use both for grafts.
 The procedure can take from 2 to 6 hours, depending on the number of bypasses needed.

 View of a coronary artery bypass operation from observation dome overhead.